 The Royal Hotel in Leichhardt has been a winner on the Sydney pub scene for over 125 years, and yes, it nails the staple Sunday roast.
 Kicking off from 12pm every week until sold out, this classic roast with all the trimmings is an absolute local’s favourite—so we’d recommend heading in earlier rather than later.
 And if you’re asking, the best spot to enjoy that roast this summer is upstairs on the heated balcony overlooking Leichhardt’s Norton Street.
-Make sure to book here.
+Book here.

 If there’s one inner-city roast we know and trust, it comes from The Taphouse.
-The seasonal roast from head chef Axel Chilton is directly inspired by his grandma’s recipe hailing from the UK—so you know it’s legit.
-For $25, choose between the 14-hour slow-cooked beer brisket, the crispy pork belly with "rock hard" crackling and apple sauce or the vegetarian beetroot loaf, accompanied with all the trimmings and a traditional Yorkshire pudding, of course.
+There's a slow-cooked beer brisket, pork loin and vegetarian options that all come accompanied with all the trimmings and a traditional Yorkshire pudding, of course.
 Whether you want to cosy up downstairs with an endless selection of craft beers on tap or head upstairs for the recently renovated Elm Rooftop overlooking the Darlo streets below—you’ll be pleased you dropped by on a Sunday.
-Book yourself a table here.
+Book here.

 The dining room at The Tilbury is known for its fine dining take on traditional pub food, and their Sunday roast is no different.
 The line-up alternates each week, featuring the likes of roast chicken, Coorong beef sirloin, pork loin and roasted Lamb leg–each accompanied by matching trimmings sure to melt away your end-of-week blues.
-The Sunday roasts are $35, and you best make a booking here to secure a spot.
+The Sunday roasts are available from 12–3pm.
+Book here.

-If we’re strolling around Surry Hills of a Sunday arvo, thirsting for a pint of Guinness and a good roast—you’ll likely find us heading in the direction of The Trinity.
+If we’re strolling around Surry Hills on a Sunday arvo, thirsting for a pint of Guinness and a good roast—you’ll likely find us heading in the direction of The Trinity.
 Kicking off at midday until sold out, you can choose between crispy roast pork with cauliflower puree or tender beef brisket with a pumpkin puree, each accompanied by all the usual roast trimmings.
 So popular is the offering with locals that you can actually pre-book your roast to secure not missing out.
-Sit downstairs in the public bar with the footy on the big screen or upstairs in the sky-lit Tilly May’s bar, order up a $10 Bloody Mary with lunch, and your Sunday is sorted.
+Sit downstairs in the public bar with the footy on the big screen or upstairs in the sky-lit Tilly May’s bar and your Sunday is sorted.
 Book here.

 Kitchens On Kent

-Housed within the stunning Langham hotel in The Rocks, Kitchens on Kent is one of Sydney's most beautiful (and impressive) hotel buffets.
+Housed within the stunning Langham Hotel in The Rocks, Kitchens on Kent is one of Sydney's most beautiful (and impressive) hotel buffets.
 If you're keen to dial up your standard Sunday Roast affair, this is the spot to do it.
-Featuring premium produce like Riverina striploin, Southern Highlands lamb shoulder, free-range roast chicken, and Byron Bay Berkshire pork belly, your roast is served with Yorkshire pudding, crispy roast potatoes, classic vegetables, and gravy—plus you'll have access to bottomless treats at the buffet too.
-From $130 per person, for every full paying adult, two children under 12 years old dine complimentarily.
+Featuring premium produce like Riverina striploin, Southern Highlands lamb shoulder, free-range roast chicken, and Byron Bay Berkshire pork belly, your roast is served with Yorkshire pudding, crispy roast potatoes, classic vegetables, and gravy.
+For just the roast and a dessert, it'll set you back $65.
+Or, opt for all the above plus access to the bottomless treats at the buffet for $148.
 Book here.

 The Riverview Hotel

 If you’re looking to keep it casual and grab a good feed, look no further than the main bar inside The Riverview Hotel in Balmain.
 Pull up a seat near a window at the dog-friendly local’s joint and order yourself a classic Sunday roast.
-You can grab a traditional roast beef with baked vegetables, seeded mustard jus and a Yorkshire pudding, or split lunch with someone by opting for the roast lamb shoulder ($85) with pomme puree, gremolata and tahini.
-Either way, if you pair that with $12 cocktails and live music, those Sunday blues should be easily forgotten.
-Book a table here.
+You can grab a traditional roast beef with baked vegetables, seeded mustard jus and a Yorkshire pudding, or split lunch with someone by opting for the roast lamb shoulder ($80) with pomme puree, gremolata and tahini.
+Either way, if you pair that with live music, those Sunday blues should be easily forgotten.
+Book here.